Research-Based

 Different Types Of Ginseng Supplements

-There are actually 11 different types of ginseng plants, but the forms Panax quinquefolius, L. (American ginseng) and P. Ginseng (Asian or Korean ginseng) contain the most benefits (boost energy, reduce stress, lower blood sugar, etc.).
-Siberian ginseng, Brazilian ginseng, and Indian ginseng are also common forms.
+While 11 different ginseng species exist, Panax quinquefolius, L. (American ginseng) and P. Ginseng (Asian or Korean ginseng) deliver the most significant benefits, including enhanced energy, stress reduction, and blood sugar regulation.
+Siberian, Brazilian, and Indian ginseng represent other common varieties.

 ginseng powder